yulingtianxia/TBUIAutoTest/README.md

 github "yulingtianxia/TBUIAutoTest"
 ```

-Run `carthage update` to build the framework and drag the built `TBUIAutoTestKit.framework` into your Xcode project.-->
+Run `carthage update` to build the framework and drag the built `TBUIAutoTest.framework` into your Xcode project.

 ### Manual